Break of Structure (BOS) in SMC/ICT: Bullish and Bearish BOS Trading

 understanding break of structure

-Market in uptrend moves by creating higher highs and higher lows.
-In Downtrend, market moves by creating lower lows and lower highs.
-As we know that market is fractal in nature and cannot move straight in one direction.
+Bullish market moves by creating higher highs and higher lows.
+In a downtrend, the market moves by creating lower lows and lower highs.
+The market is fractal in nature and cannot move straight in one direction.
 Pullbacks and corrections are the reality of the market.
-SMC and ICT trader scrutinize each pullback and correction moves in order to identify inducement in the range.
+SMC and ICT traders scrutinize each pullback and correction move in order to identify inducement in the range.

 Break of structure (BOS) is basically the continuation of the trend.
 The Break of Structure aids in identifying market trends and provides opportunities to enter continuation trades.
 It signals potential trend continuation, enabling traders to align with the prevailing direction and capitalize on ongoing market momentum.